 As a college student in Munich, Germany Rob Sergent, spent much of his downtime at English Garden and Garmisch enjoying the outdoors, friends and regional cordials.
 Park City provides many similar environments – outdoor space, trails, beautiful mountain vistas, and world-class skiing.
 This is a place where memories are made, friendships are deepened, and the body refreshes in the pure pleasure of being outdoors.
 The preserve is the perfect spirit to seal those experiences.

-Granny Bae grew hemp for the government, and I’m not ready to explain that dynamic to my boys, so I share this picture.
+this is my great-grandmother Granny Bae.
 I’ve been told she would take the ripe stone fruit grown on the farm and place them in moonshine for flavoring.
-Stone fruit can reach over 8% sugar when mature and I thought about her when crafting the formula for our Gold Medal winning Lafayette Spiced Bourbon Whiskey, which is technically a liqueur.
+Stone fruit can reach 14% sugar when mature and I thought about her when crafting the formula for our Gold Medal & consumer-choice award winning Lafayette Spiced Bourbon Whiskey, which is technically a liqueur.
 My wife also complained that whiskey was “too harsh” for her and short of traveling back to New Orleans where we got married to get a Sazerac, I knew that I could impart delicious flavors that would provide her a whiskey to drink straight, in an Alpine Mule or Toddy, or in a Stone Fruit Tea.

-Using the classic Kentucky Bourbon mashbill of 75% corn, 21% Barley, and 4% rye cut to 80 proof, we add Apricot, Primrose, and Cinnamon for the Lafayette spice profile.
-A culinary principle is to find opposing flavors to find taste balance – sweet & sour for example.
-The key is working with the six tastes and balancing aromatic notes for a unique, delicious spirit.
-In 1,000 gallons of product, we use less than 1lb of cinnamon, but it’s enough to contrast the sweetness of the Apricot and provides depth that apt bartenders are using to craft incredibly delicious cocktails.
+Using the classic Kentucky Bourbon mashbill of 75% corn, 21% Barley, and 4% rye cut to 80 proof, we add Apricot, Primrose, and Cinnamon for the Lafayette spice profile - balancing aromatic notes for a unique, delicious spirit. a slight touch of cinnamon works with the apricot to add flavor complexity -enough to contrast the sweetness of the Apricot and provides depth that apt bartenders are using to craft incredibly delicious cocktails.
 The Primrose exists almost purely as an aromatic note, no noticeable taste influence, but the bouquet explodes with this addition which delights the senses with every pour.

 Many of the choices in how to make Gin come from still design.
 There are great Gins that are compounded with oils, uniquely crafted in Carter stills, Coffey stills or exclusively shaped using botanical baskets.
-Alpine uses a Detroit Still to create the complex, citrus spicey flavors of the award-winning gin.
-As much fun as it is making Preserve, dumping barrels or blending our Spur – the energy and scents that fill the distillery on the run of this Gin is unique.
+Alpine uses vapor extraction through a column Still to create the complex, citrus spicey flavors of the award-winning gin.

 All botanicals used are Kosher certified and the best example of the products that we could find.
-Summit Gin is distilled ten times, kosher and bottled at 90 proof.
+Summit Gin is Orthodox union kosher certified and bottled at 90 proof.